zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 - Emotional distress

-???
-Emotional distress — some combination of anger or irritability, anxiety and depression, the three stress emotions.

---
 - Muscular problems

-???

-Muscular problems including tension headache, back pain, jaw pain and the muscular tensions that lead to pulled muscles and tendon and ligament problems.

---
 - Stomach, gut, and bowel problems

+- Sweaty palms, rapid heartbeat, cold hands/feet

 ???

-Stomach, gut and bowel problems such as heartburn, flatulence, diarrhea, constipation and irritable bowel syndrome.

---
-- Other stuff

-???
+Emotional distress — the three stress emotions: anger/irritability, anxiety, and depression.

+Muscular problems including headaches, back pain, jaw pain and muscular tension.

+A variety of stomach conditions that often end up in Pepto Bismol commercials.

+Temporary overarousal leads to a variety of physical effects, many of which you are familiar with.
+Think of the Enimem song "lose yourself" without the spaghetti on your mom's sweater.
-Transient overarousal leads to elevation in blood pressure, rapid heartbeat, sweaty palms, heart palpitations, dizziness, migraine headaches, cold hands or feet, shortness of breath and chest pain.
+(Elevation in blood pressure, rapid heartbeat, sweaty palms, heart palpitations, dizziness, migraine headaches, cold hands or feet, shortness of breath and chest pain.)

 Acute stress can crop up in anyone's life, and it is highly treatable and manageable.